liamrosenfeld/Tonnetz/text/explain-music.md

 An interval is simply the tonal gap between two notes.
 The smallest possible interval in Western music is a half step, which if you were to press two keys immediately next to each other on a piano.
 A whole step is simply two half steps.
 Intervals are a pretty simple concept and a huge building block for scales and chords.

-Names have been assigned to each interval, but for this you only need to know a couple:
+Names have been assigned to each interval, but for this, you only need to know a couple:

 - Minor Third (3 Half Steps)
 - Major Third (4 Half Steps)